Taut foliations, left-orders, and pseudo-Anosov mapping tori

 \begin{lem} $\pathx$ is a $b_i^{a_i}$ invariant path from $x$ to $\infty$ in $L$.
 Furthermore, $b^{a_i}$ acts on $\pathx$ by an expanding dilation fixing $x$. \end{lem} \begin{proof} Since $\openpathx$ is a lift of a loop homotopic to $a_i$ times the core of the corresponding saddle region, $\pathx$ is $b_i^{a_i}$ invariant.
-If $\pathx$ had a greatest lower bound, then the greatest lower bound would be fixed by $b_i^{a_i}$.
-By \cref{prop:nofixedpoints}, this never happens.
+Suppose $\pathx$ had a greatest lower bound $y$.
+Then either $y$ and $b^{a_i}y$ are distinct non-separated leaves or $y=b^{a_i}y$.\plabel{fix2:13} By \cref{prop:nofixedpoints}, this never happens.
 Therefore, $\pathx$ is properly embedded in $L$.
 Since the holonomy around the essential loop in $x$ is repelling on the outside of $\guts$ and $b_i^{a_i}$ has no fixed points in $\pathx$ besides $x$, it must be that $b_i^{a_i}$ acts by a homeomorphism conjugate to a dilation with stretch factor $> 1$. \end{proof}

 Call $[x,\infty)$ the \emph{invariant path} at $x$.
 We are now ready to give a first attempt at defining the equivalence relation $\sim$ on $L$.